 M State Processing Center

 MnSCU Transcripts: If you have taken courses at another institution that is part of the Minnesota State Colleges and Universities (MnSCU) system, M State is able to access your transcript electronically, as long as you do not have an outstanding financial obligation at that college or university.
 (Please note that the University of Minnesota is not part of the MnSCU system.)
 You will not need to request transcripts from these institutions.
 However, it is your responsibility to notify us of new or updated transcripts that become available electronically after initial admission to M State.
-Please use the eTranscript Request form to notify us of eTranscripts that become available.
+Please use the eTranscript Request Form (found under Registration Forms and eForms) to notify us of eTranscripts that become available.

 International Transcripts: Transfer of credit for courses taken at institutions outside the United States will be based on evaluation by an international evaluating agency such as WES or ECE.
 If you wish to have these credits evaluated, it is your responsibility to obtain a course-by-course evaluation from one of these agencies and provide it to M State.